 I am an active member of the Centre for Critical Studies in Museums, Galleries and Heritage and have been collaborating with the Collecting Social Photography project, a three year Nordic research project exploring how museums and archives should adapt their work practices around photography collections in the era of social media.
 I also sit on the committee of ICOM UK.

-My research is focused on museum collecting, digital cultural heritage and collections management practices.
+My research is focused on museum collecting, digital cultural heritage, internet cultures and museum collections management practices.
 I am interested in action research practices and bridging the gap between theoretical museological debates and contemporary museum practices in a broad spectrum of museum and heritage sites.

 Other interests include: